Duluth, Minnesota: Major highways

-Port of Duluth-Superior
+Port of Duluth–Superior

 At the western end of the Saint Lawrence Seaway, the Duluth–Superior port is North America's largest and farthest-inland freshwater port.
-By far the largest and busiest on the Great Lakes, the port handles an average of 46 e6ST of cargo and over 1,100 visits each year from domestic and international vessels.
+The port handles an average of 46 e6ST of cargo and over 1,100 visits each year from domestic and international vessels.
 With 49 mi of waterfront, it is one of North America's leading bulk cargo ports and ranks among the top 20 ports in the U.S. Duluth is a major shipping port for taconite pellets, made from concentrated low-grade iron ore and destined for midwestern and eastern steel mills.
 The arrival schedule of the ships that pass under the bridge is available, and locals and visitors gather to watch them enter the harbor.
 Despite their size, large sections of the Great Lakes freeze over in winter, interrupting most shipping from January to March.

-Two types of ships regularly enter the port, the lakers and the salties.
+Two types of ships regularly enter the port: the lakers and the salties.
 The lakers, which comprise over 90% of the port traffic, are the larger cargo ships built specially to sail the Great Lakes, with the largest ones over 1,000 feet long.
 They are mostly self-unloaders, with a long boom mounted on the upper deck.
 Their traffic is limited to the Great Lakes because they are too large to fit through the St. Lawrence Seaway.
 The salties are smaller ships with a maximum size of 740 feet.
-Typically, they have sharply cutaway bows as compared to the lakers' vertical bows, and a series of cranes rising above their decks.
+They typically have sharply cutaway bows as compared to the lakers' vertical ones, as well as a series of cranes rising above their decks.
 They are small enough to navigate the St. Lawrence Seaway.
-Other than their size they can also be identified by their color, often blue, red, or green, while the lakers are generally black or rust.
+Other than their size, they can also be identified by their color, often blue, red, or green.
+The lakers are generally black or rust.

 Utilities

-Duluth gets electric power from Duluth-based Minnesota Power, a subsidiary of ALLETE Corporation.
-Minnesota Power produces energy at generation facilities located throughout northern Minnesota and a generation plant in North Dakota.
+Duluth gets electric power from Duluth-based Minnesota Power, a subsidiary of ALLETE, Inc. Minnesota Power produces energy at generation facilities throughout northern Minnesota and a generation plant in North Dakota.
 The latter supplies electricity into the MP system by the Square Butte HVDC line, which ends near the town.

-Minnesota Power primarily uses western coal to generate electricity, but also has a number of small hydroelectric facilities, the largest of which is the Thomson Dam southwest of Duluth on the Saint Louis River.
+Minnesota Power primarily uses western coal to generate electricity but also has a number of small hydroelectric facilities, the largest of which is the Thomson Dam southwest of Duluth on the Saint Louis River.
+Because of wind energy demand, Duluth has recently become a port for wind energy parts shipments from overseas and the Midwestern hub for shipments out to various wind energy sites.

-In December 2006, Minnesota Power began purchasing all the energy generated from the new 50-MW Oliver Wind I Energy Center built by NextEra Resources near Center, N.D.
-In 2007, Minnesota Power entered into a second 25-year wind power purchase agreement with NextEra.
-A 48-MW facility was built adjacent to the initial Oliver County wind farm, and the new generators began commercial operation in November 2007.